awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

  }}}
 ```

-We can make the following call to unnest the state and zip fields:
+You can make the following call to unnest the `state` and `zip` fields:

 ```
  {{{